 If you, or an older person you know, needs support beyond the services offered by Seniors Rights Victoria the following organisations and services may be useful.

-There is also useful information on COTA Vic’s website
+There is also useful information on COTA Victoria’s website

 TIS National is an interpreting service for people who do not speak English and for agencies and businesses that need to communicate with their non-English speaking clients.
 Their services enable non-English speakers to independently access services and information.